Rzi98/FIVES-champions/README.md

 #### QA Testing: ####

     There are many edge cases in this competition.
 You need to test and debug your failure cases a lot.
 Don't simply test for the cases that work.
 Test for stuff such as when your robot gets cornered, etc...

+## Acknowledgements ##

+- We would like to credit MiroMyro repository for giving us the inspiration to write our program in a state machine manner.
+It is a very efficient way to write code and debug.
+Our file names may look similar but they have been heavily modified to suit our robot design and algorithms.